utsavgupta/utsavgupta.github.io/content/post/unison-tutorial-1.md

----
++++
-title: "Unison: A Datastore migration library for Google Go"
+title = "Unison: A Datastore migration library for Google Go" date = "2020-03-17" slug = "unison-datastore-migration-go" tags = ["unison", "datastore", "go"]
-date: 2020-03-17T16:23:30Z
-slug: "unison-datastore-migration-go"
-tags: ["unison", "datastore", "go"]

-description: "Unison is Go library for managing Google Datastore entity migrations"
+description = "Unison is Go library for managing Google Datastore entity migrations"

-backtotop: true
+backtotop = true
----
++++

 Unison is a lightweight library that allows you to version and manage your Datastore migrations.
 In this blog article we will have a look at how you can install the Unison command line tool and get started migrating entities to Datastore.